Flooding pummels Yellowstone region, leaves many stranded

 "We started seeing entire trees floating down the river, debris,” Manning, who is from Terra Haute, Indiana, told The Associated Press.
 “Saw one crazy single kayaker coming down through, which was kind of insane.”

-On Monday evening, Manning watched as the rushing waters undercut the opposite riverbank, causing a house to fall into the Yellowstone River and float away mostly intact.
+On Monday evening, Manning watched as the rushing waters undercut the opposite riverbank, causing a house to fall into the river and float away mostly intact.

 Floodwaters inundated a street in Red Lodge, a Montana town of 2,100 that's a popular jumping-off point for a scenic, winding route into the Yellowstone high country.
 Twenty-five miles (40 kilometers) to the northeast, in Joliet, Kristan Apodaca wiped away tears as she stood across the street from a washed-out bridge, The Billings Gazette reported.